AndreyZWorkAccount/FuzzyTextSearch/README.md

-# Levenshtein
+# Fuzzy search
-packages for calculating levenshtein distance ( see main.go )
+packages for fuzzy text search ( see main.go )